GrummelNet/Victrola-Bot/README.md

 # Victrola-Bot
-A small Discord Bot to music for my online D&amp;D sessions
+A small Discord Bot to play music for my online D&amp;D sessions